flyseq/drosophila_assembly_pipelines/assembly/README.md

-# Genome assembly workflow
+# Genome assembly and quality assessment workflows
 The genome assembly pipeline is provided, step by step, in individual scripts.
 To ensure reproducibility and consistency of compute environments, each step was run either in a container or a Conda environment.

 Note that older versions of many of these programs have been specified here for the sake of consistency across our assemblies.
 In many cases there have been significant updates to these programs.
 Please use the most up-to-date versions for best results.

-## Conda environments and extra container setup
+## Setup
+Setup instructions for conda enviroments and containers.

 ### 1. BUSCO